Yomguithereal/pandemonium/README.md

 > Li, Kim-Hung.
 "Reservoir-sampling algorithms of time complexity O(n (1+ log (N/n)))."
 ACM Transactions on Mathematical Software (TOMS) 20.4 (1994): 481-493.

+Note that this function is able to sample indices without requiring an `O(n)` memory overhead if you just pass a length instead of a target array.

 ```js
 import geometricReservoirSample from 'pandemonium/geometric-reservoir-sample';
 // Or